Friday, December 26, 2025

 Do you like our stories?
 Some of them are available in print:

-The stories in Mariah: Stories from The Doll's Storybook are Being LittleBesties, and Distraction.
+The stories in Mariah: Stories from The Doll's Storybook are Being LittleBesties and Distraction.

-The stories in Emil: Stories from The Doll's Storybook are Best BudsGetting What You Want, and The Boys Cook Dinner.
+The stories in Emil: Stories from The Doll's Storybook are Best BudsGetting What You Want and The Boys Cook Dinner.

 The stories in Classic Tales Retold: Stories from The Doll's Storybook are Little Green GreatcoatThe Boy Doll Who Cried Wolf and Lost in the Woods.

-Our Favorite Verses: Poems from The Doll's Storybook.
-Poems included are Valentine's DayKeeping PetsBack to School, Victor the VultureThe Week Before Christmas, Insomnia and Veronika's Vocabulary Verses.
+Our book of poems, Our Favorite Verses: Poems from The Doll's Storybook includes Valentine's DayKeeping PetsBack to School, Victor the VultureThe Week Before Christmas, Insomnia and Veronika's Vocabulary Verses.

 The stories in More Classic Tales Retold: Stories from The Doll's Storybook are Welcoming a StrangerThe RescueUnmaskedFuzzy Town––A Play and Sky Blue.

-The stories in Billy: Stories from The Doll's Storybook are Talking About BoysChangesShhhhh!Staying After and Money in a Jar.
+Available now from BookBaby and other booksellers: Billy: Stories from The Doll's Storybook.
+The Stories in Billy: Stories from The Doll's Storybook are Talking About BoysChangesShhhhh!Staying After and Money in a Jar.

 If you don't get free shipping from Amazon or B&N, buy from the BookBabyBookshop, because 50% of the price goes to St. Jude.
 Other booksellers pay much less, because the vendor gets a cut.
-My author's page at Book Baby is here.
+The Writer's author's page at Book Baby is here.
 Scroll down and click on any of the books that interest you.
-Find my books at Barbara's Bookstore as well, or ask your library to get them for you.
+Find our books at Barbara's Bookstore as well, or ask your library to get them for you.

 Note: This blog post was produced on the iPad and the MacBook, using the iPhone for some photos and some photo processing.
 No other computer was used in any stage of composition or posting, and no Windows were opened, waited for, cleaned or broken.
 No animals or dolls were harmed during the production of this blog post.